signaldatascience/R-curriculum/src/week5/day4/classification.md

 Unfortunately, despite its advantages, the standard perceptron cannot classify data which is not linearly separable, because the algorithm will simply not converge.

+* Verify the above statement by generating a dataset that is *not* linearly separable with `quad_pair()`.

+Thankfully, the weights will eventually *cycle* in the case of nonseparability, but detecting a cycle can take a long time if the sample size is large.

 Also, as you have seen, when it *does* converge, the perceptron's solution is highly dependent upon choice of random seed.
 When the training data are linearly separable *and* there exists a "gap" or "margin" between them, there are infinitely many possible choices of a valid decision boundary.
 We will see later how to resolve these problems.

 * Read more about the fascinating history of perceptrons in the Wikipedia article for Minsky and Papert's [book about perceptrons](https://en.wikipedia.org/wiki/Perceptrons_(book)).